DekusDenial/zector/README.md

 ```

 5. Run `grunt build` to build `zector.js` and `zector.min.js` to the `dist` directory.
 OR, run `grunt build compress` to build, in addition to the two files, also a gzipped of `zector.min.js`, called `zector.min.js.gz`

+## License

+Copyright (c) 2013 DekusDenial.
+See the LICENSE file for license rights and limitations (MIT).